thomas-kl1/php-combine-conditions/README.md

 Does `'A'` and `'B'` are the same thing?
 I can test with an equality operator: `'A' == 'B'`).*

 The default comparator operators are available in: `src/Operator/Comparator`.
-It's used in the `Condition` object.
+It's used in the `ConditionInterface` definition, known as the `Condition` object.

 #### Logical Operator